Model-Free Design of Control Systems over Wireless Fading Channels: Co-Design via Reinforcement Learning

 \begin{theorem} Let $\mathcal{L}(\theta, \lambda)$, with $\lambda \in \mathbb{R}^r$, be the Lagrangian associated to the parametrized problem \eqref{eq:constrained_optimal_prob_param_single_agent} and assume that the minimization of $\mathcal{L}(\theta, \lambda)$ in Algorithm \ref{alg:dual_descent} can be solved exactly.
 Then, under the Assumptions of Theorem \ref{theorem:dual_param_bound}, dual descent with step size $\beta_\lambda$ converges to a neighborhood of $P^*$ for any $\epsilon > 0$. \end{theorem} \begin{proof} Convergence of dual descent is a well-established result in the literature, see, e.g., \cite[Theorem 5]{Ribeiro2012}. \end{proof}

-The relation between the solution of the dual, parametrized problem \eqref{eq:dual_opt_problem} and the original codesign problem \eqref{eq:constrained_optimal_prob} established in Theorem \ref{theorem:dual_param_bound}, as well as the convergence of dual descent shown in Theorem \ref{theo:dual_descent_conv}, make constrained RL an attractive framework to handle resource allocation and control design in WCSs.
-The sub-optimality incurred through the parametrized dual formulation, however, leaves the question of whether the parametrized solution maintains stabilizing properties associated to the formulation and the optimal solution of the original co-design problem.
-It turns out that, if we can tighten the decrease rate of the value function associated to the optimal codesign problem \eqref{eq:constrained_optimal_prob},
+Theorem \ref{theo:dual_descent_conv} establishes that the dual descent in Algorithm \ref{alg:dual_descent} is guaranteed to converge to a point close to the solution of the \emph{unparameterized} co-design problem in \eqref{eq:constrained_optimal_prob}.
+This follows from the convexity of the dual problem in \eqref{eq_dual} and the closeness of parameterized and unparameterized solutions established in Theorem \ref{theorem:dual_param_bound}.
+While the implementation of dual descent indeed requires the solving of an unconstrained MDP as in Step 3, this result establishes that the inclusion of long-term constraints adds no \emph{additional} optimization complexity relative to traditional unconstrained RL.
+Thus, we may utilize RL as a framework for handling constrained resource allocation and control design in WCSs via the addition of a convex gradient step in the dual parameter.
+The sub-optimality incurred through the parametrized dual formulation, however, poses the question of whether a near-optimal policy parametrized by an $\epsilon$-universal parametrization is still capable of stabilizing the wireless control system, if so does the optimal, non-parametrized solution to the constrained co-design problem.
+It turns out that the optimality loss will affect the probability with which the trajectories of the wireless control system will stay bounded in a region around the equilibrium point, as established in Theorem \ref{theo:approx_sol_stab}.
+In the following, $\lambda_{\min}(Q)$ stands for the minimum eigenvalue of $Q$, and the value function associated to the optimal codesign problem \eqref{eq:constrained_optimal_prob} is given by